2013 Mercedes-Benz GL-Class Interior

 - "The new big Benz is also bursting with electronics that the competition can't match, which mind everything from handling to safety to comfort." -- Motor Trend

 - "[COMAND] pairs easily with phones and never failed to provide us directions, even when we ventured onto dirt trails near the Rio Grande.
 It still lags behind BMW iDrive and Audi MMI, though, for the confusing layout of its color screen, which can make simple tasks like scrolling through radio stations a multi-step, attention-sapping effort." -- Automobile Magazine

 - "Using the brakes, [lane keeping assist] nudges the vehicle back into the lane.
 We found the system to be a little too aggressively intrusive, but it certainly does its job." -- Left Lane News

 With all rows in use, the 2013 Mercedes GL can hold 16 cubic feet of cargo space.
 With the back row folded, it can hold 49.4 cubic feet of cargo, and with both rear rows folded down, it can hold up to 93.8 cubic feet of cargo.
 That’s more than many other crossover competitors, like the Audi Q7, which can hold up to 72.5 cubic feet.
 However, it’s not as much as truck-based rivals like the Cadillac Escalade, which can hold a maximum of 108.9 cubic feet of cargo.
-Test drivers don’t mention much about the Mercedes GL’s small-item storage, but they like the amount of total cargo room it offers.
+Test drivers like the amount of total cargo room the GL offers.